NoTengoBattery/capstone-html/README.md

 Give a ⭐️ if you like this project!

-## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc

 ## 📝 License

-This project is [MIT](lic.url) licensed.
+This project is [X11](https://spdx.org/licenses/X11.html) licensed.